Fanny-Pack-Studios/team-building/README.md

 Make sure you have the [Decentraland Client](https://decentraland.org/download/)

-Paste this into a your browser:
+Paste this into a your browser (e.g. Mozilla, Internet Explorer, Chrome):
 ```
 decentraland://?position=0,0&realm=hagane.dcl.eth
 ```